-5.5 Maximum and minimum car parking standards
+5.5 Maximum and minimum parking standards

-5.5.1 Maximum standards of provision and car-free development
+5.5.1 Maximum standards of provision

-The St Helier public realm and movement strategy17 prioritises pedestrian activity within the cultural and economic heart of St. Helier, whilst enabling the essential servicing and logistics of the town centre.
-Its implementation is supported by the bridging Island Plan18.
-The limited capacity and constrained nature of the town centre road network, coupled with the objective of seeking to reduce the impact of vehicles on our townscape, justifies the adoption of maximum standards of parking provision within the St Helier town centre sustainable transport zone (STZ1).
+The St Helier public realm and movement strategy11 prioritises pedestrian activity within the cultural and economic heart of St. Helier, whilst enabling the essential servicing and logistics of the town centre.
+Its implementation is supported by the bridging Island Plan12.
+The limited capacity and constrained nature of the town centre road network, coupled with the objective of seeking to reduce the impact of vehicles on our townscape, justifies the adoption of maximum standards of parking provision within the town centre sustainable transport zone.

-Where maximum car parking standards apply, in St Helier town centre (STZ1), there is no minimum standard for the provision of car parking space set thereby offering the potential for lower levels of car parking provision and forms of car-free residential development in this part of the island.
+Where maximum car parking standards apply, in St Helier town centre, there is no minimum standard for the provision of car parking space set thereby offering the potential for lower levels of car parking provision and forms of car-free residential development in this part of the island.

-The provision of car-free development proposals in St Helier town centre (STZ1) will, however, require justification and be assessed against the merits of each application.
+The provision of car-free development proposals in St Helier town centre will, however, require justification and be assessed against the merits of each application.